Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Statistical Theory

-The error rates in Corollary~\ref{cor.rates} can also apply to approximate solutions obtained after an early termination of the MIP solver.
+The error rates in Theorem~\ref{thm.rates} can also apply to approximate solutions obtained after an early termination of the MIP solver.
 Upon termination, the solver provides the upper and lower bounds on the value of the objective function.
 We denote these bounds by $UB$ and $LB$, respectively, and write $\tau=(UB-LB)/UB$ for the corresponding optimality gap.
 Let~$\widetilde{f}_k$, with $k\in\{1,2,3\}$, denote the approximate solutions produced by the solver for Problem~\eqref{tree_based_problem1.prob} with our three attribute choices, respectively.
-The following result demonstrates that the bounds in Corollary~\ref{cor.rates} hold for the approximate solution~$\widetilde{f}_k$ when $\tau$ is bounded away from one and $\tau\lesssim r_k$.
+Recall the earlier definitions of~$r_k$ and~$\delta_k$.
+The following result demonstrates that the bounds in Theorem~\ref{thm.rates} hold for the approximate solution~$\widetilde{f}_k$ when $\tau$ is bounded away from one and $\tau\lesssim r_k$.

 \begin{corollary} Suppose that $\tau\le 1-a$ for some positive universal constant~$a$.
-Then, under the assumptions of Corollary~\ref{cor.rates}, inequality
+Then, for each $k\in\{1,2,3\}$, inequality